 Buying a leash sounds like an easy task – you go into a pet store, pick a leash that you like and purchase it.
-However, it is more complicated then it sounds, as there are leashes of all styles, shapes, material and uses available.
+However, it is more complicated than it sounds, as there are leashes of all styles, shapes, materials, and uses available.
 So which one is right for you and your pooch?
 Good question!

 Your Puppy’s First Leash

 First off, the cheapest leash.
-Guaranteed with those sharp little puppy teeth and the rate in which your new baby will grow, the leash will not last more then a couple of months.
-A 6 foot long by ½-inch wide nylon webbing leash with a metal clasp is the cheapest and most effective place to start for a young pup.
+Guaranteed with those sharp little puppy teeth and the rate at which your new baby will grow, the leash will not last more than a couple of months.
+A 6-foot long by ½-inch wide nylon webbing leash with a metal clasp is the cheapest and most effective place to start for a young pup.
 Pick a color that will look good on your new pup and go get your pup knowing your breeder will approve of your choice.

 Within a few months, go back to the store with your pup and be prepared to buy them a new leash because the original will be too chewed up to be safe.